OllyNural/Portfolio/content/blog/life-is-like-a-box-of-chocolates/index.md

 ---
 title: Life is like a box of chocolates.
 date: "2015-11-01T22:12:03.284Z"
-exercpt: Hello World Blog Post!
+excerpt: Hello World Blog Post!
 This blog focuses on a really long description.
 This is because I want to test the length of descriptions, and how the css works.
 tags: ["TDD"]
 ---